Reprinted with permission from Care2

 Almost half of all abortions performed globally are done so without trained clinical assistance.
 That’s according to a new study by the World Health Organization.

 Overall abortion rates dropped between 1995 and 2003, then remained steady at 28 per 1,000 women a year through 2008.
 But the proportion of unsafe abortions rose significantly from 44 percent in 1995 to 49 percent in 2008.
 Unsafe abortion is one of the main contributors to maternal death and includes procedures outside hospitals, clinics and surgeries, or without qualified medical supervision.

 Unsafe abortions are especially common in developing countries, particularly those countries with more restrictive abortion laws.
 In Africa, for example, 97 percent of the abortions performed are considered unsafe, compared to 95 percent in Latin America, 40 percent in Asia and 9 percent in Europe.

 The WHO also found that countries with restrictive abortion laws did not have any corresponding decrease in the number of abortions performed.
 In fact, usually the opposite was true, proving yet again that criminalizing abortion does not end abortion, it just unnecessarily risks women’s lives.

 Most disturbing from the report is the inescapable conclusion that the progress made during the 1990s in making abortions safer has not just stalled, it has reversed.
 Setting policy that stigmatizes women and criminalizes the need to end a pregnancy is nothing short of a complete failure of public health policy.

 Family planning saves lives, especially in the developing world.
-Whether it is legal or illegal, women will seek and obtain abortions because abortions are a fundamental component of women’s health care.
-It’s time we recognize it as such.
+Whether it is legal or illegal, women will seek and obtain abortions, because abortions are a fundamental component of women’s health care.
+It’s time we recognize them as such.